scott-fleischman/ucd/ReadMe.txt

   0	Code value in 4-digit hexadecimal format.
   	This field is normative.

-  1	Unicode 2.0 Character Name.
+  1	Unicode 2.1 Character Name.
 These names match exactly the
-	names published in Chapter 7 of the Unicode Standard.
+	names published in Chapter 7 of the Unicode Standard, Version 2.0, except for the two additional characters.
   	This field is normative.

   2	General Category.
 This is a useful breakdown into various "character